 To be promoted to the next grade, a student must pass all courses.
 If a course is failed, summer work, a reexamination, or summer school will be required.
-When indicated, the teacher(s) involved will confer with the parents, the student, and a tutor concerning the material to be reviewed.
+When indicated, the teacher(s) involved will confer with the parents/guardians, the student, and a tutor concerning the material to be reviewed.
 Note:

-- Eighth graders who fail Algebra I or a foreign language course may be promoted to the ninth grade but will be required to repeat the course in the ninth grade. - Eighth graders must have a grade of C- or better to progress to a second-year foreign language course in the ninth grade.
+- Eighth graders who perform poorly in Algebra I or a world language course may be promoted to the ninth grade but will be required to repeat the course in the ninth grade. - Eighth graders must have a year grade of C- or better to progress to a second-year world language course in the ninth grade.